elasticio/elasticio.github.io/content/_developers/how-the-oauth2-process-works.md

 section: Tokens in OAuth2 components
 order: 2
 category: tokens-in-oauth2-components
-redirect_from:
-  - /references/how-the-oauth2-process-works.html
 ---

-To learn about the details of OAuth2 authorization and the mechanism behind we refer to [The OAuth Bible](http://oauthbible.com/) which we highly recommend.
-The exaplanation below is based on that extensive document customized to the case of this iPaaS.
+To learn about the details of OAuth2 authorization and the mechanism behind we refer to [The OAuth Bible](https://github.com/Kong/mashape-oauth) which we highly recommend.
+The explanation below is based on that extensive document customized to the case of this iPaaS.

 >**Please note:** Every OAuth2 API provider has its own specific requirements.
-Make sure to check the documentation of the service before assuming anything and building the OAuth2 routines in your private component.
+> Make sure to check the documentation of the service before assuming anything
+> and building the OAuth2 routines in your private component.

 ## Establishing the initial connections

 The purpose of any basic integration scenario is to communicate the data between the systems.
-In order to prevent any third party from getting access to this data, 2 communicating systems need to talk securely.
+To prevent any third party from getting access to this data, 2 communicating systems need to talk securely.
 This is done by **establishing a secure connection** via OAuth where the data is communicated to and between known parties.

 Within the scope of the platform the known parties are:

 *    **User** - This is the individual (perhaps you) which holds the ultimate rights to the data.
 This data is protected by the credentials which are unique to this individual, the user.

 *    **Service** - This is the external resource where the protected data is hosted.
 For example Salesforce, Google, SAP, etc.

   * **Application** - This is the program which is going to access the external data on behalf of the user.
 In our case, it is the iPaaS.